-Hemorrhage is a cause of iron deficient anemia, due to the amount of iron contained in the blood.
-Menorrhagia (increased blood loss during menstruation), colorectal cancers and ulcers are other common caused of blood loss which may lead to iron deficiency anemia.
+Hemorrhage is a cause of iron-deficient anemia, due to the amount of iron contained in the blood.
+Menorrhagia (increased blood loss during menstruation), colorectal cancers, and ulcers are other common causes of blood loss that may lead to iron deficiency anemia.
 Intestinal parasites may also contribute to hemorrhage.
 Patients IDE stemming from hemorrhage actually have an increased reticulocyte count.

 Lab results in patient with iron deficiency anemia show a microcytic, hypochromic anemia.
 This means that the mean corpuscular volume is less than 80 (MCV <80) and that the cells are paler than usual.
 Typically the cells have central pallor.